Sony Ericsson is to stop making smartphones featuring Nokia’s Symbian operating system.

 via FT.com / Technology – Sony Ericsson to stop using Symbian system.

-While Android and Windows Phone continue with a licensing model, the list of abandoned licensed mobile operating systems grows:
+While Android and Windows Phone continue with a licensing model, the list of abandoned licensed mobile operating systems grows: Continue reading “And then there was one.
+Sony Ericsson to stop making Symbian phones”

 “Our third consecutive quarter of profitable results illustrates that Sony Ericsson’s overall performance is stabilizing.
 Our strategy to focus on the smartphone segment is succeeding and smartphones now comprise more than 50% of our total sales,” Chief Executive Bert Nordberg said in a statement.